-However, in the joint width–depth scaling regime, existing $\mu$P formulations remain preliminary and are often tightly coupled to specific architectures~\citep{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth,DBLP:conf/nips/BordelonCP24-transformer,completep} and particular optimization algorithms~\citep{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth,completep,muon-cp}.
+However, in the joint width–depth scaling regime, existing $\mu$P formulations remain preliminary.
+They are often tightly coupled to specific architectural choices, such as the internal depth of residual blocks~\citep{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth,DBLP:conf/nips/BordelonCP24-transformer,completep} and particular optimization algorithms~\citep{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth,completep,muon-cp}.
 Moreover, their derivations typically rely on technically involved tools such as Tensor Programs~\citep{TP4b,TP-6} or dynamical mean-field theory~\citep{DBLP:conf/nips/BordelonCP24-transformer,DBLP:conf/iclr/BordelonNLHP24-dmft-depth}.
-Consequently, it remains difficult for the community to both systematically understand existing results and extend the $\mu$P principle to new optimizers and architectures, highlighting the need for a simple and unified theoretical framework.
+Consequently, it remains difficult for the community to both systematically understand existing results and extend the $\mu$P principle to new architectures and optimizers, highlighting the need for a simple and unified theoretical framework.

 To address the challenges outlined above, we draw inspiration from the unified spectral perspective developed for width-scaling $\mu$P~\citep{mup-spectral}.
-We extend this spectral perspective to the joint width–depth scaling regime, which leads to a simple and unified framework for characterizing $\mu$P in deep residual networks and for systematically deriving $\mu$P formulations across a broad class of optimizers.
+We extend this spectral perspective to the joint width–depth scaling regime, yielding a simple, unified framework for realizing the $\mu$P principle in deep residual networks and systematically deriving $\mu$P formulations across a broad class of optimizers.
 Our main contributions are summarized as follows.